BDeMo/homepage/_pages/about.md

 Research Interests
 ======
 - **Works in hands**.
-My works are about both theoretical analyses and corresponding methods about Efficient AI on Trends, Generative Models, AI Privacy and Safety and Federated Learning.
+My works are mainly both theoretical analyses and corresponding methods about Efficient AI on Trends, Generative Models, AI Privacy and Safety and Federated Learning.
 - **Overall background**.
-A knowledge and research background about math+cs, system/control/information theory, deep learning thoery, optimization and generalization.
+A knowledge and research background about math+cs, system/control/information theory, deep learning thoeries, optimization and generalization.
 - **Addition**.
+There is a continuing interest in technical research as well as basic science research.
 Physics and other science disciplines are always beautiful.
-There is a continuing interest in technical research as well as basic science research .
 <!-- - **Distributed Learning and Optimization**: -->
 <!-- Distributed learning is the last one I majored in.
 The works explore the heterogeneity composition in federated learning primarily from the perspective of information composition, with methods towards information theory and optimization. -->
 <!-- - **Efficient AI**: -->